 Not maintained gravel and dirt tracks definitely exist but only in remote areas where you definitely would need a 4×4 car (if you decide to wander completely off-the-beaten path).

 Meanwhile, the main roads are in great condition.
 Those are the roads that connect bigger cities and towns such as Tirana, Shkodër, Berat, Gjirokastër, Përmet, Pogradec, and Albanian Riviera towns.
-Some smaller villages are also connected with well-paved roads.
+Some smaller villages are also connected by well-paved roads.

 Quite a few of the Albanian roads have been repaired recently.
 They still have a fresh look: a dark color of newly laid asphalt.
 For example, Theth village in Albanian Alps used to be inaccessible without 4×4 car, but now there is a new road that can be driven by a sedan.
 Also, a formerly infamous road from Përmet to Leskovic village is brand new as well and now it is a breeze to drive.